benjaminion/upgrading-ethereum-book/src/book.md

 In this way we prove that we know that `leaf` is the value at position `index` in the list of leaves, and that we know the whole structure of the rest of the tree, as summarised in `branch`.

 We use this function in [`process_deposit()`](/part3/transition/block/#def_process_deposit) to check whether the deposit data we've received is correct or not.
-Based on the deposit data they have seen, Eth2 clients build a replica of the Merkle tree of deposits in the [deposit contract](/part2/deposits/contract/).
+Based on the deposit data they have seen, Eth2 clients build a replica of the Merkle tree of deposits in the [deposit contract](/part2/deposits-withdrawals/contract/).
 The proposer of the block that includes the deposit constructs the Merkle proof using its view of the deposit contract, and all other nodes use `is_valid_merkle_branch()` to check that their view matches the proposer's.
-It is a consensus failure if there is a mismatch, perhaps due to one client considering a deposit valid while another considers it invalid for some reason.
+If any deposit fails Merkle branch verification then the entire block is invalid.

 |||
 |-|------|